2023 Rose Ball Grant Guidelines

 - Funds will be given to specific needs or programs, endowments or capital campaigns and not to general operating expenses of organizations, and to organizations whose direct services benefit individuals in the local community.
 No multi-year grants will be awarded.

-- An organization may receive funds if it has been previous Rose Ball beneficiary.
+- An organization may receive funds if it has been a previous Rose Ball beneficiary.

 - Preference will be given to programs that are unique and impactful, rather than duplicative of other programs in the community.